manimino/ducks/README.md

 ```
 from hashbox import HashBox
-hb = HashBox(                                                                   # make a HashBox
+hb = HashBox(                                # Make a HashBox
-    [{'color': 'green', 'type': 'apple'}, {'color': 'green', 'type': 'frog'}]   # containing any type of object
+    [{'color': 'green', 'type': 'apple'},
+    {'color': 'green', 'type': 'frog'}]      # Containing any type of objects
-    on=['color', 'type'])                                                       # define attributes to find by
+    on=['color', 'type'])                    # Define attributes to find by
-hb.find({'color': 'green', 'type': 'frog'})                                     # find by attribute match
+hb.find({'color': 'green', 'type': 'frog'})  # Find by attribute match
 ```

-The objects can be any type: class instances, namedtuples, dicts, strings, floats, ints, etc.
+The objects can be anything: class instances, namedtuples, dicts, strings, floats, ints, etc.

 There are two classes available.
  - HashBox: can `add()` and `remove()` objects.